fsasm/Compr-MIPS/Readme.md

 ## Drawbacks
 During research and development some problems were found.
-First the opcode space is more than half full which means that shrinking the opcode field by one bit makes problems.
-Mostly the co-processor instructions make problems and they would need a redesign.
+First the opcode space is more than half full which means that shrinking the opcode field by one bit already creates problems.
+Mostly the co-processor instructions (e.g. floating point instruction) create problems and they would need a redesign.
+Some instructions, i.e. load and store, have the top bit of the opcode set and need a careful remapping.

 Second, the compilers assume that all instructions are 32-bit long and create constructs that build upon this assumption.
 One such construct is the jump table